 Who is performing on Saturday Night Takeaway this week?

-After a two-year break, Ant & Dec’s Saturday Night Takeaway is back on screens.
+Ant & Dec’s Saturday Night Takeaway is back on screens, after a two-year break.

 The 16th series kicked off on February 22, with a 90-minute long show full of exciting features, famous faces and outrageous stunts.